A bill to amend the National Trails System Act to designate the Route 66 National Historic Trail, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor and status

-This bill was introduced on October 11, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 1, 2022, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 5170 (117th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 5170.
 This is the one from the 117th Congress.

 This bill was introduced in the 117th Congress, which met from Jan 3, 2021 to Jan 3, 2023.
 Legislation not passed by the end of a Congress is cleared from the books.